gem5bootcamp/bootcamp/slides/05-Other-simulators/01-sst.md

     * SST::Event (similar to gem5::Event)
         * Sent via SST::Link

-* Parallelization,
+* Parallelization:
     * SST partitions components to multiple partitions.
     * Communication between partitions are done via MPI.
-    * The partitioning process can be done automatically or manually
+    * The partitioning process can be done automatically or manually.

 ---